MatrixRonny/UnifiedStockExchange/README.md

 - Enable Git submodules with `git submodule init`
 - Clone and pull submodules recursively with `git pull --recurse-submodules`
 - Use `generate-api.bat` script to create REST client SDK from Swagger.
+- Open `UnifiedStockExchange.sln` with Visual Studio or open folder in VS Code.